 - A fourth study found in Phytomedicine discovered that carvacrol protected the livers of rats that also had blood supply restricted to those organs.
 The investigators found that carvacrol was nontoxic to rat livers used in the study.

-- In the fifth and final study, published in the Proceedings of the National Academy of Sciences, found that an active ingredient in oregano can cure additional instances of inflammation.
+- The fifth and final study, published in the Proceedings of the National Academy of Sciences, found that an active ingredient in oregano can cure additional instances of inflammation.
 This ingredient, known as beta-carophyllin (E-BCP), was administered to mice with inflamed paws.
 In seven out of ten experiments, there was a subsequent improvement in inflammation symptoms.
 Researchers believe E-BCP might be of possible use in treating osteoporosis and arteriosclerosis.
 Beta-carophyllin works by docking on specific receptor structures in the cell-membrane – the so-called cannabinoid-CB2 receptors.
-The result is a change in cell behavior, inhibiting the cell’s production of phlogogenic signal substances.
+The result is a change in cell behavior, inhibiting the cell’s production of phylogenic signal substances.
 According to investigator Dr. Jürg Gertsch, E-BCP has been used to treat mice with swollen paws due to inflammations.
 In 70 percent of cases where the treatment had been administered, the swelling subsequently subsided.

 Many of the oils available in today’s market are derived from non-oregano species, such as various types of marjoram as well as species of thyme.
 Julia Lawless, author of The Encyclopedia of Essential Oils, says that the vast majority of oregano oil is not labeled correctly, because it is derived from thyme, that is Spanish thyme.